kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 ### template.cue and resources directory

-OAM Application is stored here.
+OAM Application is stored here, which contains the actual installation process of addons.
 In our case, we will create an Application that includes a Redis Operator to give our cluster the ability to create Redis clusters.

-template.cue and resources directory both serve the same purpose -- to define an Application.
+`template.cue` and `resources/` directory both serve the same purpose -- to define an Application.
 Aside from historical reasons, the reason why we split it into two places is readability.
 When we have a ton of resource in template.cue, it will eventually be too long to read.
 So we typically put the Application scaffold in `template.cue`, and Application Components in `resources` directory.

 #### template.cue